brucemcpherson/scriptdb-redux/README.md

 `scriptdb-redux` is a modern resurrection of the original Google Apps Script `ScriptDb` service.
 It provides a simple, document-oriented database API for permanently storing JavaScript objects.

-It is designed to run seamlessly on both live Google Apps Script environments and local Node.js environments (optionally alongside [@mcpher/gas-fakes](https://github.com/brucemcpherson/gas-fakes)).
+It is designed to run seamlessly on both live Google Apps Script environments and local Node.js environments (alongside [@mcpher/gas-fakes](https://github.com/brucemcpherson/gas-fakes)).
 A key feature is the ability to easily share data across these environments using an Upstash Redis backend.

 If you want to review the (now deprecated) original API documentation, you can find it [here on the wayback machine from 2013](https://web.archive.org/web/20131112144543/https://developers.google.com/apps-script/reference/script-db/)